Vanilla Bean Panna Cotta is not much tougher than making a box of jello, but is so much more elegant, impressive, and delicious!

 PRO-Tip: After whisking the gelatin into the cream, rub a bit of the liquid between your fingers to make sure the gelatin is dissolved before continuing.
 If the gelatin does not melt, the panna cotta will be loose instead of setting properly.

-The right amount of butterfat in your recipe is also key to having the most delicious results.
+The right amount of butterfat in your panna cotta recipe is also key to having the most delicious results.
 This recipe has a combination of yogurt and cream.
 Others have milk and cream or milk and half and half.
 It is usually OK to substitute some lighter cream or half and half for the heavy cream, but using all milk will not produce the right mouthfeel and creaminess.

 Don’t be tempted to add more sugar.
 Panna cotta is not a super sweet dessert.
 American palates are used to more sugar, but this panna cotta recipe reflects the traditional sweetness.